Visualizing#

 # apply the visual preset

-You can combine visual presets in a visual preset group to create more complex visualizations.
+You can combine visual presets in a visual preset to create more complex visualizations.

 # get an indexer of all structural models